Rangefinder binoculars are perhaps the best selling piece of optical equipment today. More and more hunters are now using rangefinder binoculars.

 This binocular rangefinder has quick fold-down eyecups that make them easy to use.
 It also lets my wife, who doesn’t wear glasses, quickly use it once I pass it to her during our camping expeditions.
 Also, it would only take a split second to adjust the binoculars.

 It does come with a compass which is common among high-end binoculars.
 You can illuminate that by holding a button.

 Bushnell rounds out this list with this entry-level rangefinder.
 This rangefinder is affordable and versatile enough that you can also use it in other activities like boating and golfing.

 Accuracy may not be the biggest strength of this rangefinder, but it is still decent especially for casual hunters.

 And since the company behind it is known for being a good optics brand, you can’t frown upon the laser technology of this rangefinder.

 Equally surprising is that this rangefinder has a 6x magnification, which is impressive for a low priced unit.
 Although it has a rather disappointing 550-yard range, it is still good enough for most casual users.

 This rangefinder weighs just 4.4 ounces without the batteries.
 It measures 3.6 inches by 2.9 inches by 1.5 inches.
 I find it very compact and lightweight.
 I don’t have any problems holding it in one hand, although some of the golfers with big hands complain that it is too small for them.

-Again, this rangefinder isn’t packed with features but it is very decent to say the least.
-It has a distant target priority mode that allows it to display measurement of the furthest object.
+Again, this rangefinder isn’t packed with features but it is very decent, to say the least.
+It has a distant target priority mode that allows it to display the measurement of the furthest object.
 It comes in handy when you are looking for a target hiding behind the grass.